HealthRecords/health-record-visualizer/README.md

 I am not medically trained, and have no documentation on the file format.
 This code is NOT for making medical decisions.
 There may be missing data and actual errors.
 I recommend discussing anything interesting you find with your doctor.

 ## Why?
-My initial goal was to graph my weight and blood-pressure over time.
-Kaiser's app allows you to graph *test results*, but I have not found a way to graph *vital signs* recorded over time.
-You can look at each record, one at a time, but who wants to do that?
+My original goal was simply to chart my weight and blood pressure over time.
+Kaiser’s app can generate graphs of lab test results, but I haven’t found any way to graph vital signs.
+You can view each vital sign entry individually, but that’s not very useful.

-So, this tool will now graph any Kaiser test results (at least in formats I have seen), including those, like blood pressure that have two results per test (like 120/90).
+This tool fills that gap: it can graph any Kaiser “Vital Sign” (such as weight) and also handle readings with two values per entry, like blood pressure (e.g., 120/90).
+In addition, it can print or graph test results, or anything else in the export with a recognizable format for values.

 # How to Get Your Kaiser Medical Record data